feathr-ai/feathr/docs/README.md

 Follow the [quick start Jupyter Notebook](./samples/product_recommendation_demo.ipynb) to try it out.
 There is also a companion [quick start guide](https://linkedin.github.io/feathr/quickstart_synapse.html) containing a bit more explanation on the notebook.

-### Feathr UI

-You can use Feathr UI to search features, identify data sources, track feature lineages and manage access controls.
-Check out the latest live demo [here](https://aka.ms/feathrdemo) to see what Feathr UI can do for you.
-Use one of following accounts when you are prompted to login:

-- A work or school organization account, includes Office 365 subscribers.
-- Microsoft personal account, this means an account can access to Skype, Outlook.com, OneDrive, and Xbox LIVE.

 ## 🗣️ Tech Talks on Feathr

 - [Introduction to Feathr - Beginner's guide](https://www.youtube.com/watch?v=gZg01UKQMTY)